Sales & valuation

 Online

 Wide reach via platforms like Catawiki.
 Commission varies.
 Good option for pieces of €50-€500.
+A well-supported description and correct dating sell better.

 04